calebelee05/CS180-Lab23-Team1-Project/README.md

 This phase covers the creation of the client-server connectivity and implements Network I/O.

 ## Client.java
+The Client class directly communicates with the server through network I/O to receive the data from and send data to the database.
     Fields
     - private final Socket socket: The socket connection to the server.
     - private final PrintWriter writer: Used to send text-based requests to the server.